 - Wish to leave an inheritance – If you want to leave money for your loved ones or a charity, a whole life plan could make sense for you.

-- Want to preserve the value of your estate – Certain costs, like probate fees and taxes, can chip away at the inheritance you want to leave your family.
+- Want to preserve your estate (estate planning) – Certain costs, like probate fees and taxes, can chip away at the inheritance you want to leave your family.
 Putting a whole life insurance plan in place can ensure your loved ones inherit all the money you intended them to receive after your death.

 Just like any other financial product, whole life insurance comes with its own set of advantages and disadvantages.